cockroachdb/docs/v2.2/authentication.md

 toc: true
 ---

-This document discusses how CockroachDB uses digital certificates and also gives [conceptual overview]() of public key cryptography and digital certificates work.
-If you want to know how to create CockroachDB security certificates, see [Create Security Certificates](create-security-certificates.html).
+Authentication refers to the act of verifying the identity of the other party in communication.
+CockroachDB uses TLS 1.2 digital certificates for inter-node and client-node authentication, which require a Certificate Authority (CA) as well as keys and certificates for nodes, clients, and (optionally) the Admin UI.
+This document discusses how CockroachDB uses digital certificates and also gives [conceptual overview](#background-on-public-key-cryptography-and-digital-certificates) of public key cryptography and digital certificates.

+- If you are familiar with public key cryptography and digital certificates, then reading the [Using digital certificates with CockroachDB](#using-digital-certificates-with-cockroachdb) section should be enough.
+- If you are unfamiliar with public key cryptography and digital certificates, you might want to skip over to the [conceptual overview](#background-on-public-key-cryptography-and-digital-certificates) first and then come back to the [Using digital certificates with CockroachDB](#using-digital-certificates-with-cockroachdb) section.
+- If you want to know how to create CockroachDB security certificates, see [Create Security Certificates](create-security-certificates.html).

 ## Using digital certificates with CockroachDB